lex-node/governance/constitution/constitution.md

     9. has the foundation board passed the resolution called for by 1.6(a) of the foundation articles (" a resolution of the board determining that the DAO is operational and is able to pass DAO resolutions"?)

-]

 # THE POCKET NETWORK CONSTITUTION

-This Pocket Network Constitution (this **Constitution** ) is a legally binding agreement governing the Pocket Network and Pocket Blockchain and the use of the Pocket Technologies in connection therewith.
+This Pocket Network Constitution (this **Constitution** ) is a legally binding agreement governing the Pocket DAO.
+The Pocket DAO governs the Pocket Network and Pocket Blockchain and the use of the Pocket Technologies in connection therewith.

 # Mission Statement

-We, the Contributors to Pocket Network and Pocket Technologies, are united together in the mission to build censorship-resistant technology that will lay the foundation for reorganizing the world’s institutions towards a more equitable, hyper-connected, interplanetary future.
+The members of the Pocket DAO are united together in the mission to build censorship-resistant technology that will lay the foundation for reorganizing the world’s institutions towards a more equitable, hyper-connected, interplanetary future.

 # Principles